awslabs/mlspace/frontend/docs/admin-guide/bff-authentication-migration.md

 ## Overview

-This guide provides detailed step-by-step instructions for migrating from the legacy OIDC authentication system to the enhanced authentication system.
+This guide provides detailed step-by-step instructions for migrating from the deprecated OIDC authentication system to the enhanced authentication system.
 The new system provides improved security, better enterprise IdP support, and simplified application code.

 ## Migration Benefits